Events

 • Laura Bradnam, Birkbeck, University of London - Fake or Real News?
 Adult community workshops

-• Marta Almeida Hill, University of Kent - Collaboration with schools through sponsorship of a Multi Academy Trust
+• Dr Marta Almeida Hill, University of Kent - Collaboration with schools through sponsorship of a Multi Academy Trust

 • Jade Wigley and Nina Cupric, University of Staffordshire - Staff-Student co-created programmes for racial equity and neurodiversity